JASP 2025 ~ Speakers, Staff & Discussion Leaders

 Adam F. McCune

 Adam F. McCune has taught at Baylor University and served digital humanities projects such as the William Blake Archive and Jane Austen’s Desk.
 In addition to writing academic articles, he has co-authored The Rats of Hamelin (a young adult fantasy novel), reads classic poems aloud on YouTube, and adapts Jane Austen for the stage each year for the Jane Austen Summer Program.
+You can purchase a copy of his collected theatrical adaptions of Austen juvenilia at our bookstore.

 Anna Neill

 Anna Neill is a librarian and historian who centers her research in domestic arts and women's social movements.
 She volunteers and interprets 18th and early 19th century cooking and sewing at North Carolina State Historic Sites.
+She has made exciting discoveries about transatlantic colonial and Regency cook books (or receipt books).

 Na'dayah Pugh